JuliaGuanzon/risk_return_analysis/README.md

 **Analyzing the Risk**

-To analyze the risk of these four fund portfolios, we need to calculate the standard deviation, which will help measure the volatility of the asset relative to its mean.
+To analyze the risk of these four fund portfolios, we need to calculate the standard deviation, which will help measure the volatility of the fund relative to its mean.

 ```
 standard_deviation = daily_returns.std()